 Track One- Diversity Center

-Rieke Scholars will work with PLU's Diversity Center.
-Ther is an expected time commitment of three hours per week for the academic year, which is structured around self-exploration around issues of social justice and diversity.
+Rieke Scholars will volunteer weekly in PLU's Diversity Center.
+There is an expected time commitment of three hours per week for the academic year, which is structured around self-exploration around issues of social justice and diversity.
 Hours will be checked at the end of each semester.
-Through involvement in the DIversity Center, Scholars will enrich the fabric of university Life While increasing their own leadership skills.
+Through involvement in the DIversity Center, Scholars will enrich the fabric of university while increasing their own leadership skills.

 Track Two- Word Up!
 Facilitator

-Word Up! facilitators strive to engage first year students in dialogues about the fundamental components of identity and the dynamics of power and oppression in order to foster the development of social justice allies.
-Word Up! facilitators must commit to 2 skills trainings an academic year; at least 3 Word Up! workshops for the first year students per semester; and volunteer 2 hours per week in The Diversity Center.
+Word Up! facilitators strive to engage PLU students in dialogues about the fundamental components of identity and the dynamics of power and oppression in order to foster the development of social justice allies.
+Word Up! facilitators must commit to 2 skills trainings an academic year; at least 3 Word Up! workshops per semester; and volunteer 2 hours per week in The Diversity Center.

 Track Three - Rieke Leadership Fellow

-In collaboration with the Director of The Diversity Center, Rieke Leadership Fellows work on a year-long project of their choosing that addresses issues of social justice and inclusion (e.g. eco-justice, health and wellness, and Queer and ally identity development).
-Projects must address a current need and/or issue on campus and have a tangible outcome (e.g., program, panel discussion, report) at the end of the academic year.
+In collaboration with the Director of The Diversity Center, Rieke Leadership Fellows work on a year-long project of their choosing that addresses issues of social justice and inclusion (e.g. eco-justice, health and wellness, Queer and ally identity formation).
+Projects must address a current need and/or issue on campus and have a tangible outcome (e.g. program, panel discussion, report) at the end of the academic year.